jmcvaughn/ansible-arch/INSTALL.md

 `boot` role.

 #### Root file system (Btrfs)
+Ideally, file system sector size should match the block/sector/page size of the underlying block device.
+This is a complex subject, so to summarise:
+- If you don't specify a file system sector size, the `mkfs` utilities will use the logical block size as specified in `/sys/block/sdX/queue/logical_block_size`.
+This may be suboptimal; refer to the physical block size.
+- You can verify the *reported* physical block size by reading `/sys/block/sdX/queue/physical_block_size`.
+However, some disks (particularly SSDs) will not report this accurately.
+You may need to refer to the specifications of the disk or flash memory (for SSDs) to find the correct value.
+- Most modern SSD controllers will have fairly decent emulation capabilities for smaller block sizes.
+If page/sector/block size of the device cannot be determined, a sector size of 4096 for all disk types is often an *acceptable* default.

-The maximum currently supported Btrfs sector size is 4096 bytes; this is recommended if installing on an SSD or Advanced Format disks, otherwise it can be omitted.
-If you're not using encryption, specify the partition instead.
+If you're not using encryption, specify the partition instead of the mapped device.
 Create the file system as follows (specifying the raw partition if encryption isn't being used):
 ```
 # mkfs.btrfs --sectorsize 4096 --force /dev/mapper/archcrypt1
 ```